Receiving Messages

 - (void)onOfflineMessageSyncCompleted;

 The SDK supports removing listeners.
-To avoid memory leaks, please remove the listener when it is no longer needed.
+To avoid memory leaks, remove the listener when it is no longer needed.

 [[RCCoreClient sharedCoreClient] removeReceiveMessageDelegate:self];